adityausathe/pedagogical-timetable-generator/README.md

 # School/College Schedule Generator
 ### :heavy_check_mark: Working
+### :warning: Historical Project
+This app was developed as an undergraduate mini-project.
+Its source-code does not adhere to standard conventions/practices and needs refactoring.

 ## Information
 It is a CLI based timetable generator, which takes in information about classes, subjects, credits, labs, teachers' availability, etc and creates timetable for each of the classes.
 It employs randomization-based heuristic as its generation strategy.